Fred Seibert cartoon shorts filmography: Random! Cartoons (2008–2009)

 The original 39 Random!
-Cartoons shorts were supervised by series creator Fred Seibert and produced by Eric Homan and Kevin Kolde as Frederator Studios's third cartoon incubator.
-Exhibited on Nickelodeon.
+Cartoons shorts were supervised by series creator Fred Seibert and produced by Eric Homan and Kevin Kolde as Frederator Studios's third cartoon incubator for Nickelodeon.
 The shorts are listed in the order that they originally aired.

-Spin-off series were Adventure Time (Cartoon Network), Fanboy & Chum Chum (Nickelodeon), and Bravest Warriors (Cartoon Hangover and Cartoon Hangover Select on VRV).
+The only series greenlit from this incubator was Fanboy & Chum Chum.
+Adventure Time and Bravest Warriors were respectively later picked up by Cartoon Network and self-produced.